top of page

 Fans 4

 Denver is one of the most bike-friendly cities in the country.
-Pepsi Center has bike racks immediately outside of the arena.
+Ball Arena has bike racks immediately outside of the arena.
 Fans wishing to rent a bike will find a B-Station located a block south of the arena.
-For more information on this mode of transportation, go to www.denver.bicycle.com
+Rideshare drop-off and pick-up are available along Auraria Parkway between 9th and 11th Street only.

-There are some very interesting pieces of art inside the Pepsi Center.
+There are some interesting pieces of art inside the Ball Arena.
 There are several statues and 3-D visuals on the west concourse.
 The Grand Atrium is home to a large aerial sculpture depicting hockey and basketball players.
 The team also has some of the most impressive graphic projections on the ice during the pregame introductions.

-A Kids Zone behind section 375 offers children the opportunity to test their skills on one of many hockey and basketball simulators.
+A Kids Zone behind section 375 offers youngsters the opportunity to test their skills on one of many hockey and basketball simulators.

 Final Thoughts